 Although GBMs can grow anywhere in the brain and spinal cord, they tend to be found most often in the cerebrum.
 The cerebrum occupies most of the space in the skull, spanning from the top of the head to just above the neck.

 Depending on how they arise, GBMs can be divided into two types.
 Each type also has distinct genetic characteristics.

-At Columbia Neurosurgery, two research laboratories are dedicated to understanding and finding novel treatments for GBM and other tumors: the Bartoli Brain Tumor Laboratory and the Translational Brain Tumor Laboratory.
-In these labs, neurosurgeons and researchers study how tumors like GBM begin, examine their genetic differences, develop treatments tailored for individual tumors and explore ways to deliver the treatments directly to the tumors.
+At Columbia Neurosurgery, our research laboratory dedicated to understanding and finding novel treatments for GBM and other tumors is the Bartoli Brain Tumor Laboratory.
+In this lab, neurosurgeons and researchers study how tumors like GBM begin, examine their genetic differences, develop treatments tailored for individual tumors and explore ways to deliver the treatments directly to the tumors.
 Researchers in many parts of the world are working on new and improved treatments for GBM.